vgreen7/ebtsnowiq/Guide and Term Dictionary.md

 ## What is SNOWiQ? <a name="-What-is-SNOWiQ?"></a>

-SNOWiQ is a snowplow fleet management and reporting tool for municipalities, snow plow operators, and the public.Based on our TERRAiQ platform, SNOWiQ uses a combination of smartphone-based GPS and cloud technology, delivering a 360-degree view of individual contractor vehicles and your overall snow removal fleet, without costly hardware investments.
+SNOWiQ is a snowplow fleet management and reporting tool for municipalities, snow plow operators, and the public.
+Based on our TERRAiQ platform, SNOWiQ uses a combination of smartphone-based GPS and cloud technology, delivering a 360-degree view of individual contractor vehicles and your overall snow removal fleet, without costly hardware investments.
 Your team and drivers simply log into the SNOWiQ app from the smartphones and devices they already own.
 SNOWiQ is a Software as a Service (SaaS) solution that combines your internal reporting needs with the convenience of a public dashboard—two mobile applications and a citizen web portal that satisfies all your vehicle tracking, business intelligence, and communication needs.
 SNOWiQ is designed to meet the unique needs of fleet supervisors, snowplow operators, and the public they serve.

-**For Storm Opeations Managers/Supervisors** - SNOWiQ’s easy-to-use application lets you visualize your contractor fleet in real-time, from city-wide fleet activity, down to individual neighborhoods.
+**For Storm Operations Managers/Supervisors** - SNOWiQ’s easy-to-use application lets you visualize your contractor fleet in real-time, from city-wide fleet activity, down to individual neighborhoods.
 Prioritize fleet movements, dynamically assign, re-route, redeploy, or add drivers, from within the app.
 You can also enforce quality control, improve performance, time management, and customer service.

 **For Snowplow Operators** - Municipal and contractor drivers can use smartphones they already own to advertise their availability, receive notifications when routes are assigned to them, seamlessly switch to Google maps for directions, and confirm when routes are completed.